p-DG cyclotomic nilHecke algebras: Introduction

 \subsection{Summary of contents}

+Let $V_r$ denote the Weyl module of $\dot{U}_{\mathbb{O}_p}(\mf{sl}_2)$ of rank $(r+1)$.
 Fix two integers $r,s\in \N$ and let $l=r+s$.
-The main goal of this paper is to construct a categorification of the tensor product representation of two Weyl modules $V_r \otimes_{\mathbb{O}_p} V_s$, where $V_r$ stands for the Weyl module of $\dot{U}_{\mathbb{O}_p}(\mf{sl}_2)$ of rank $(r+1)$.
+The main goal of this paper is to construct a categorification of the tensor product representation $V_r \otimes_{\mathbb{O}_p} V_s$.
+In this paper, we concentrate on this specific tensor product representation, since the simplicity of its canonical basis makes its categorification more accessible.
 We now give a brief preview of the contents of each section and how the construction is carried out.

-In Section \ref{sec-small-qgroup} and Section \ref{sec-hopfo-algebra}, we fix some notation and collect necessary background material on representation theory of quantum $\mf{sl}_2$ at a prime root of unity and hopfological algebra of $p$-differential graded ($p$-DG) algebras.
-These sections are used as tool boxes for the remainder of the paper, and may be safely skipped on a first reading by the reader and referred back later when needed.
+In Section \ref{sec-small-qgroup} and Section \ref{sec-hopfo-algebra}, we fix some notation and collect the necessary background material on the representation theory of quantum $\mf{sl}_2$ at a prime root of unity and hopfological algebra of $p$-differential graded ($p$-DG) algebras.
+These sections are used as tool boxes for the remainder of the paper, and may be safely skipped on a first reading by the reader and referred back to later when needed.